cmtt-ru/reviewer/README.md

 ```

 ### Simple usage
 You should use external database to store already sent reviews.
 We advice Redis with [Predis](https://github.com/nrk/predis) library.
-Library should implement `IStorage` interface.
+Library should implement `sismember`, `sadd`, `exists` and `set` methods.

 You need to [create new Incoming webhook](https://slack.com/services/new/incoming-webhook) in Slack and change `{APPID}` with [the real app id](https://www.codeproof.com/blog/how-to-find-aitunes-store-id-or-appid/):